-The radiances measured in thermal infrared window region (800-1000 cm-1 and 1100-1250 cm-1) are dominated by the effects of the surface temperature, water vapor continuum absorption and cloud/aerosol effects.
-The effects of water vapor continuum absorption is largest in hot and humid tropical scenes (depressing the observations relative to surface temperatures by about 5-6 K, which reduces to about 2 K at $\pm$ 50°) and is almost negligible for cold, dry scenes (less than 1 K).
+The radiances measured in thermal infrared window region $(800-1000 \text{ cm}^{-1} \text{ and})$ $1100-1250 \text{ cm}^{-1}$) are dominated by the effects of the surface temperature, water vapor continuum absorption and cloud/aerosol effects.
+The effects of water vapor continuum absorption is largest in hot and humid tropical scenes (depressing the observations relative to surface temperatures by about 5-6 K, which reduces to about 2 K at \pm 50°) and is almost negligible for cold, dry scenes (less than 1 K).
 Scattering and absorption by liquid and ice clouds also affects the window region (Deep Convective Clouds can depress the window channel observations by as much as 100 K relative to surface temperatures).
 For each tile, we use the 1231.3 cm-1 observation as our representative window channel (AIRS L1C channel ID = 1520), as it is minimally impacted by weak water vapor lines.
-Changed to Brightness temperature (BT) the observation in this 1231.3 cm-1 channel (BT1231) therefore serves as a measure for the cloudiness of an observation : if there are no or low or optically thin clouds, it will effectively measure the surface temperature, but as the clouds get thicker and higher, it will measure the cold cloud top temperatures.
-For any tile during any 16 day observation periods, we can compute quantiles Q based on the observed BT1231 to sereen design a filter that chooses between cloudy and partially clear scenes.
-We chose for every tile.
-We describe below the testing of the different BT1231 quantiles (so where quantile Q0.XY will have a numerical value BT1231 ${Q0.XY}$ associated with it) and show below the data contained between Q0.90 and Q1.00 can be considered "almost free of clouds." to determine which value best provides nominally clear scenes for every tile (over ocean and land) that agree with other nominally clear datasets we have used previously (Strow & DeSouza-Machado, 2020).
+Changed to Brightness temperature (BT) the observation in this 1231.3 cm-1 channel (BT1231) therefore serves as a measure for the cloudiness of an observation: if there are no or low or optically thin clouds, it will effectively measure the surface temperature, but as the clouds get thicker and higher, it will measure the cold cloud top temperatures.
+For any tile during any 16 day observation periods, we compute quantiles Q based on the observed BT1231 to design a filter that chooses between cloudy and partially clear scenes for every tile.
+We describe below the testing of the different BT1231 quantiles (where quantile Q0.XY will have a numerical value $BT1231{Q0.XY}$ associated with it) to determine which value best provides nominally clear scenes for every tile (over ocean and land) that agree with other nominally clear datasets we have used previously (Strow & DeSouza-Machado, 2020).

 Figure 1 shows all the BT1231 observations for a chosen 16 day timestep in the form of a zonally averaged histogram (normalized probability distribution functions (PDFs)), with latitude on the vertical axis and BT1231 on the horizontal axis.
-The colorbar is the PDF value, and we used data observations spanning August 27, 2012 - September 11, 2012 which is approximately half way through the 20 year AIRS mission dataset used in this paper.
-The curves show the zonally averaged BT1231 values of the minimum (Q0.00) in dark eyanblue, mean (thick red), median (Q0.50 in orange), maximum (Q1.00 in light eyan); also shown are a handful of other zonally averaged BT1231 values, for example green) and $Q{0.80, Q}^{0.80, Q}$ (thick black curve).
-We did not show other warmer quantiles such as $Q{0.80}$ $Q{0.95}$ and $Q{0.97}$ .
-The since they are only slightly offset, either to the left (cooler) or right (warmer) as appropriate, relative to the Q0.90 curve.
-The exception is that at the equator, $Q{0.80}$ still has the remnants of lower temperatures due to clouds and is slightly cooler, as similarly seen in the behavior of the mean and median curves.
+The colorbar is the PDF value, and we used observations spanning August 27, 2012 - September 11, 2012 which is approximately half way through the 20 year AIRS mission dataset used in this paper.
+The curves show the zonally averaged BT1231 values of the minimum ($\mathcal{Q}0.00$) in blue, mean (thick red), median ($\mathcal{Q}0.50$ in orange), maximum ($\mathcal{Q}1.00$ in green) and $\mathcal{Q}0.90$

+(thick black curve).
+We did not show other warmer quantiles such as $Q0.80\ Q0.95$ and Q0.97 since they are only slightly offset, either to the left (cooler) or right (warmer) as appropriate, relative to the Q0.90 curve.
+The exception is that at the equator, Q0.80 still has the remnants of lower temperatures due to clouds and is slightly cooler, as similarly seen in the behavior of the mean and median curves.
 The distributions are skewed to the left (negative skewness), as confirmed by the mean being less than the median.
-We also point out that even Q0.80 sees much of the surface from the southern tropics to the northern polar region.
 The 220 K horoizontal axis cutoff means we do not see the very cold (190 K) observations over the winter Antarctic.